ling-k/starter-hugo-academic/content/publication/example_2/index.md

 ---
-title: "test Paper - ICML"
+title: "testing Paper - ICML"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here